santib/ar2dto/README.md

 You can then use `user_dto` across your app, and even share it with other components, without having to worry about others making queries, modifying data, or even running business logic, where they shouldn't.

+This method accepts the same options as `ActiveRecord`'s `#as_json`, they are `except`, `only`, `methods`, and `include`.

+`except`
+Excludes attributes from the model when creating the DTO.

+`only`
+Selects which attributes should only be included when creating the DTO.

+`methods`
+Run methods defined in the model and stores the values into the DTO as attributes.

+`include`
+Includes an association into the DTO.
+The association is also converted into a DTO in case of a `has_one`/`belongs_to` association, or into an `Array` of DTOs in case of a `has_many` association.
+The associations accepts the same options explained above.

 ### .to_dto

 This method is similar to `#to_dto` but meant for `ActiveRecord::Relation`.
 So that running: